Battle of Pensacola

 The Gulf continued to send its tempestuous storms, and on May 5 and 6, a hurricane again struck at the Spanish ships.
 The Spanish Navy was forced to withdraw, fearing that the fierce sea would crash the wooden ships on the shore.
 The Army was on its own to continue the siege.
 The trenches were flooded and the troops were relieved with a ration of brandy from Gálvez.
 Ezpeleta, commanding the light infantry, led the charge to occupy the position at the now defused Fort Crescent, to hold the post for the next assault by the Army.
 Heavy fire continued against Ezpeleta’s position until 3:00 in the afternoon, when a white flag was hoisted by the British at Fort George.
 On May 10, 1781, the formal surrender was complete.
 Over 1,100 British prisoners were taken and another 200 were casualties.

-The British strategy in the south was dealt a devastating setback.
-The Spanish and Hispanic Americans routed the British in fierce fighting in Honduras, Nicaragua, and Guatemala.
+The Spanish dealt a devastating setback to the British military plans in the south .
+The Spanish and Latinx routed the British in fierce fighting in Honduras, Nicaragua, and Guatemala.
 The victory at Pensacola was soon followed by the defeat of Cornwallis at Yorktown in October 1781.
 British politicians were then unwilling to continue the fight, and these key battles in the south were the last major campaigns during the American Revolutionary War.